jruthik271/Ruthik-Jallipalli/README.md

 - 🌱 Learning backend & system design
 - 🎯 Goal: Become a full-stack developer
 - ⚡ Love solving problems
+- 👯 I’m looking to collaborate on exciting new projects, share insights, or help you navigate the world of Flutter development and app publishing

 ## 📫 Connect with Me